jerbarnes/nordial/word_level/guidelines.md

 #### contraction
 Contractions, especially with the negation adverb "ikke/ikkje" in its many forms.
-The verb and the adverb are labelled separately, but both are labelled with the "contraction" label.
+The verb and the adverb are labeled separately, but both are labeled with the "contraction" label.
 Contractions can occur with most auxiliary verbs together with ikke/ikkje, but we also count enclitic pronouns as contractions.

 &ensp;&ensp;&ensp;&ensp;\[...\]**E|KKE** JEG SOM VILLE HA HU \[...\]